madetech/blog/building_better_software_teams/communications/18_giving_teams_a_safe_environment.md

 ### Deploy to a production-like environment for testing before going live

 Before putting a change live that has only been run on an developer or two's laptop, you'll want an environment that you can test it on that mimics production.
-Often local development configuration will use different settings and modes, particular when it comes to what type of databases it uses and debugging settings.
+Often local development configuration will use different settings and modes, particularly when it comes to what type of databases it uses and debugging settings.
 A change in these conditions like when an application moves from development to production can be a source of errors.
 You'll want a production-like setup in order to discover these errors before things go live.

 In order to facilitate a production-like environment ideally everything from server setup, database configuration, data stored in the database should be nearly identical to production.
 One consideration with data is that you may want to copy data from production into your production-like environment but you'll want to replace customer emails with example ones otherwise you may end up sending emails to customers from your production-like environment.